FemusPlatform/NumericPlatform/README.md

   * PLAT_VISU: software for post processing and data visualization

-  * USERS: level where applications are run
+  * PLAT_USERS: level where applications are run

 * Level 2: differentiation of the main components.
 Up to now the following packages can be installed